Paranthropus: Pathology

 Paranthropus seems to have had notably high rates of pitting enamel hypoplasia (PEH), where tooth enamel formation is spotty instead of mostly uniform.
 In P. robustus, about 47% of baby teeth and 14% of adult teeth were affected, in comparison to about 6.7% and 4.3%, respectively, in any other tested hominin species.
 The condition of these holes covering the entire tooth is consistent with the modern human ailment amelogenesis imperfecta.
 However, since circular holes in enamel coverage are uniform in size, only present on the molar teeth, and have the same severity across individuals, the PEH may have been a genetic condition.
 It is possible that the coding-DNA concerned with thickening enamel also left them more vulnerable to PEH.

 There have been 10 identified cases of cavities in P. robustus, indicating a rate similar to modern humans.
 A molar from Drimolen, South Africa, showed a cavity on the tooth root, a rare occurrence in fossil great apes.
-In order for cavity-creating bacteria to reach this area, the individual would have had to have also presented either alveolar resportion, which is commonly associated with gum disease; or super-eruption of teeth which occurs when teeth become worn down and have to erupt a bit more in order to maintain a proper bite, and this exposed the root.
+In order for cavity-creating bacteria to reach this area, the individual would have had to have also presented either alveolar resorption, which is commonly associated with gum disease; or super-eruption of teeth which occurs when teeth become worn down and have to erupt a bit more in order to maintain a proper bite, and this exposed the root.
 The latter is most likely, and the exposed root seems to have caused hypercementosis to anchor the tooth in place.
 The cavity seems to have been healing, which may have been caused by a change in diet or mouth microbiome, or the loss of the adjacent molar.